 April 19, 2011 - Illinois

 The average CTI for a typical Great Plains event during peak tornado season ranges from 2 to 4.
 A CTI-5 event occurs on average once a year, with a CTI-6 happening roughly once every 3 years.
-In the history of storm chasing, to my knowledge there has only been one event that would classify as a CTI-7 - the May 19, 2010 event northwest of Oklahoma City.
+In the history of storm chasing, to my knowledge there has only been one event that would classify as a CTI-7 or CTI-8 - the May 19, 2010 event northwest of Oklahoma City.